-The President shall be the Chief Executive Officer (CEO) of ICANN (Internet Corporation for Assigned Names and Number in charge of all of its activities and business.
+The President shall be the Chief Executive Officer (CEO) of ICANN in charge of all of its activities and business.
 All other officers and staff shall report to the President or his or her delegate, unless stated otherwise in these Bylaws.
 The President shall serve as an ex officio member of the Board, and shall have all the same rights and privileges of any Board member.
-The President shall be empowered to call special meetings of the Boar as set forth herein, and shall discharge all other duties as may be required by these Bylaws and from time to time may be assigned by the Board.
+The President shall be empowered to call special meetings of the Board as set forth herein, and shall discharge all other duties as may be required by these Bylaws and from time to time may be assigned by the Board.